For node-positive, early breast cancer patients

-In summary, adjuvant chemotherapy may be guided with the Oncotype DX test to identify a significant proportion of node-positive patients (with up to 3 positive nodes) who may not benefit from the addition of chemotherapy.
+In summary, adjuvant chemotherapy may be guided with the Oncotype DX test to identify the majority of node-positive patients (with up to 3 positive nodes) who will not benefit from the addition of chemotherapy.

 The Oncotype DX Breast Recurrence Score* test should be used for: